Termination of Alimony

 A more realistic fact scenario in which alimony termination may be sought occurs when the payee cohabitates with another.
 The party seeking modification must demonstrate that the parties are living together in a manner tantamount to marriage.
 Essentially, they will argue that the payee no longer needs support because expenses are shared by the cohabitant.

-Contact an Experienced Toms River NJ Alimony Attorney Today
+Contact an Experienced New Jersey Alimony Attorney Today

 Overall, determinations to modify or terminate alimony are fact-sensitive and must be reviewed on a case-by-case basis.
 While there is no checklist you can follow, at The Law Offices of Jacobs Berger we have experience handling these cases and knows what to look for and draft when arguing the case.
 Contact our office today for a consultation about alimony changes or termination that may apply to you.